it-dkt/avg.NET/README.md

 The initial value of player's flag is 0.

 # Tables
+Understanding the concepts of each tables is also important for using this framework.
 Definitions of each tables are discribed in `mysql-setting/initdb.d/init-avg-db.sql` as CREATE TABLE statements.
 So, only summaries of each tables are described below.
 ## COMMAND